KS-Vendetta/ks-vendetta.github.io/README.md

 <style> .btn { display: none !important; } </style>

+Train • Rally • Conquer • Grow Together ⚔️

+Everything you need to master Kingshot—Bear Trap, Events, Hero Builds, Battle Guides, Alliance Tips, and much more.
+Built by VEN, for VEN. 💙

+<p style="color: #ffcc00; font-weight: bold; text-align: center;">🚧 Work in Progress: New guides, strategies, and updates will be added regularly.</p>

 ## ⚖️ Alliance Rules
 *  [Click here to read the current VEN Notices and Rules](ven-notices.md)